 Helen Thompson

-Helen Thompson is the associate digital editor at Science News.
-She helps manage the website, makes videos, builds interactives, wrangles cats and occasionally writes about things like dandelion flight and whale evolution.
+Helen Thompson is a freelance producer and former associate digital editor at Science News.
+She makes videos, builds interactives, wrangles cats and occasionally writes about things like dandelion flight and whale evolution.
 She has undergraduate degrees in biology and English from Trinity University in San Antonio, Texas, a master’s degree in science writing from Johns Hopkins University in Baltimore, Maryland, and strong opinions about tacos.
 Before Science News, she wrote for Smithsonian, NPR.org, National GeographicNature and others.

 All Stories by Helen Thompson